MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-spatialmanipulation/packages/spatialmanipulation/constraint-manager.md

 ## Execution order

 The execution order of each constraint can be defined in the **Execution Order** option on the constraint itself.
 The order will be reflected in the list displayed in the constraint manager.
-Some constraints will behave differently when they are combined in different orders, so bear in mind the priorities of each constraint and adjust their order accordingly.
+Some constraints will behave differently when they're combined in different orders, so keep in mind the priorities of each constraint and adjust their order accordingly.

 ## Transform constraints

 You can use constraints to limit manipulation in some way.
 For example, some applications may require rotation and that the object remain upright.
 In this case, a `RotationAxisConstraint` can be added to the object and used to limit rotation to y-axis rotation.
 MRTK provides several constraints, all of which are described below.

 It's also possible to define new constraints and use them to create unique manipulation behavior that may be needed for some applications.
 To do this, create a script that inherits from [`TransformConstraint`](xref:Microsoft.MixedReality.Toolkit.UI.TransformConstraint) and implement the abstract `ConstraintType` property and the abstract `ApplyConstraint` method.
-Your new constraint should appear in the dropdown, and should be registered in the Constraint Manager automatically when added to the object.
+Your new constraint should appear in the dropdown, and should be registered in the constraint manager automatically when added to the object.

 All of the constraints provided by MRTK share the following properties: